masikol/barapost/README.md

 "Barapost" toolkit is the thing that can do it for you and **save your time**.

-## The default workflow looks like:
+## The default workflow looks like

 1. **prober-v1-12b.py** -- this program sends several sequences (aka probing batch) to NCBI BLAST server in order to determine what taxonomic units are present in data set. "prober-v1-12b.py" saves information about the best hit of each sequence from probing batch.
 Process all sequences in this way takes too much time, what leads us to "barapost-v3-5a.py".